sunset1995/py360convert/README.md

 # py360convert

-**A new library including more fuctionality for 360 is under contruction by my colleague.
-This repo will be depreciated then.**

 Features of this project:
-- Convertion between cubemap and equirectangular
+- Conversion between cubemap and equirectangular
     ![](assert/teaser_convertion.png)
 - Equirectangular to planar
     ![](assert/teaser_2planar.png)
 - Pure python implementation and depend only on [numpy](http://www.numpy.org/) and [scipy](https://www.scipy.org/)
 - Vectorization implementation (in most of the place)
     - `c2e` takes 300ms and `e2c` takes 160ms on 1.6 GHz Intel Core i5 CPU

-## Requirements
-- numpy
-- scipy
-- pillow (for example code to load/save image)

 ## Install
 ```